Maven Artifacts

 a “packaging” (lifecycle mapping) by providing ArtifactHandler

-components with name corresponding to type name.
+components with a name corresponding to type name.

 components):